 bin\ Debug\ NServiceBus.
 Persistence.
 Sql\ Oracle

 Scripts will also be included in the list of project output files.
-This means those files produced will be copied to the output directory of any project that references it.
+This means that those files produced will be copied to the output directory of any project that references it.

-Scripts creation can configured via
+Scripts creation is configured via

 [SqlPersistenceSettings] applied to the target assembly.

 [assembly: SqlPersistenceSettings( MsSqlServerScripts = true, MySqlScripts = true, OracleScripts = true, PostgreSqlScripts = true)]